2006 Winter Olympics: Olympic legacy

-The Olympics represented an opportunity to revamp the city's look and change its traditional image as an industrial city by showing the world its hidden side of vibrant cultural life and stunning architectures.

-Thanks to the olympic exposure and state of the art venues, Turin has become one of Italy's primary tourist destinations and has been established as an important sport center in Europe.
+The Olympics provided an opportunity to reshape the city's image, transitioning it from its industrial identity by showcasing its cultural life and architecture.
+Following the Games, Turin became one of Italy's primary tourist destinations and an important sporting center in Europe.

 Since 2006, TOP (Torino Olympic Park) has been the agency in charge of managing the Olympic facilities.

 Security measures

 As with every Olympics since the Munich massacre at the 1972 Summer Olympics and then increasingly since the Salt Lake 2002 Winter Olympics in the aftermath of the September 11 attacks, there was heavy security due to fears of terrorism.

 The organizers further increased security measures in connection with the Jyllands-Posten Muhammad cartoons controversy and insisted that the Olympic Games were going to be safe, which they were; the Olympics concluded without a major breach of security occurring.